sorokvja/linux-net-playground/baseline/manual_basic_setup.md

 4. Launch VM and proceed with the guest OS installation
 5. Reboot, if required, login as a user your created during the installation
 6. If not installed automatically, proceed with installation of VirtualBox Guest Additions (usually available via VirtualBox's User Interface **for a running VM**: Devices --> Insert Guest Additions CD Image... or/ and Devices --> Upgrade Guest Additions...), reboot if required
-7. OPNsense - Initial Configuration via the Dashboard
-   1. Open a web browser of your choise (Firefox is usually a default option already installed)
-   2. In place of URL, enter IP address shown to you by OPNsense on OPNsense VM's screen (e.g., https://192.168.1.1)
-   3. Login as a "root"
-   4. Follow the Configuration Wizard, in most cases you should be fine with the default options, except the following:
-      1. General information: update your timezone, no other changes are mandatory
-      2. Network [WAN]: Type - DHCP, Block RFC1918 Private Networks - UNcheck.
-8. Ensure openSUSE Leap VM has access to the Internet - in the web browser open www.google.com web page, it should properly load
+7. Ensure openSUSE Leap VM has access to the Internet - in the web browser open www.google.com web page, it should properly load

 ### Ubuntu Server 24.04
 1. Create a new VM, but do not launch it yet.